JFT29/kickoffkart/README.md

 Testing: Confirmed edit/delete behavior, filtered views, and responsiveness for both user accounts (Andi & Budi).
 - **Deploy (Phase 6):** Merged branch to `master`, pushed to PWS, ran `migrate`; confirmed auth flow, cookie display, and ownership filtering match localhost.
+- **Deploy (Phase 6):** Merged branch to `master`, pushed to PWS, ran `migrate`, and re-seeded users/products on PWS; confirmed auth flow, cookie display, and ownership filtering match localhost.

+---

+### KickoffKart — Assignment 5 (Edit/Delete & UI/Responsive)
+1) How CSS selectors determine which rules apply (specificity & cascade)

+When multiple CSS rules target the same element, browsers resolve which one applies through specificity and the cascade order.
+The general priority is:
+Inline styles > IDs > Classes, attributes, pseudo-classes > Elements.
+If two selectors have equal specificity, the one written later in the stylesheet takes precedence.
+Example: #title {} overrides .title {}, which overrides h1 {}.
+This ensures flexible styling but requires careful rule structuring to avoid conflicts.

+2) Why responsive design matters

+Responsive design ensures that websites remain usable and visually balanced across different devices, from desktops to smartphones.
+It improves accessibility, readability, and navigation by automatically adjusting layouts based on screen size.
+Good example: a product grid that switches from 4 columns → 2 columns → 1 column on smaller screens.
+Bad example: a fixed-width layout forcing users to scroll horizontally on mobile.
+In KickoffKart, responsiveness was achieved using Bootstrap’s grid and flex utilities, so the UI stays consistent on all screens.

+3) CSS box model (margin, border, padding) and how we used it

+The CSS box model defines how space and size are calculated for each element:

+Content: the main area for text or images.

+Padding: space inside the border.

+Border: the outline around the element.

+Margin: space outside the border separating elements.

+In this project, Bootstrap’s spacing utilities (p-3, mb-2, mt-4, etc.) and card borders were used to maintain balanced spacing and prevent overlapping UI components.

+4) Layout systems: Flexbox vs Grid

+Flexbox is one-dimensional, ideal for arranging items in a row or column (e.g., navbar, button rows).

+Grid is two-dimensional, useful for building structured layouts with rows and columns (e.g., product gallery).
+KickoffKart uses:

+Bootstrap Grid for responsive product cards.

+Flexbox utilities (d-flex, justify-content-between, align-items-center) for navigation bars and card content alignment.

+5) How I implemented the checklist step-by-step

+Edit/Delete (owner-only): Added product_edit and product_delete views, with ownership checks (product.user == request.user).
+The edit form uses a ModelForm bound to the selected product; delete runs via POST and redirects afterward.

+Buttons: Added “Edit” and “Delete” buttons on each product card, visible only to the product owner.

+UI redesign: Used Bootstrap’s cards, spacing, and shadows for a clean, modern look.
+Improved the login, register, and add/edit forms with consistent styling.

+Responsive navbar: Added a centered category menu and collapsible navbar for smaller devices.

+Responsive layout: Verified that all product cards and pages adapt to mobile and desktop screen widths.

+Testing: Confirmed edit/delete behavior, filtered views, and responsiveness for both user accounts (Andi & Budi).